mikef-nl/WinFCU/README.md

   .\WinFCU-x64-2.4.15.0.exe /COMPONENTS="service"    Installs program files and installs WinFCU as service
 ```

-You can combine options in a comma separated string
+You can combine components in a comma separated string

 ```
   .\WinFCU-x64-2.4.15.0.exe /COMPONENTS="configs,service"  Will installs program files and core configuration
                                                            files and finally install WinFCU as service
 ```

-Other commandline options can be found at: http://www.jrsoftware.org/ishelp/index.php?topic=runsection
+Other commandline options can be found at: <http://www.jrsoftware.org/ishelp/index.php?topic=runsection>